unocss/unocss/docs/guide/extracting.md

 ]
 ```

-If you are seaking for the true dynamic generation at the runtime, you may check the [@unocss/runtime](https://github.com/unocss/unocss/tree/main/packages/runtime) package.
+If you are seeking for a true dynamic generation at runtime, you may want to check out the [@unocss/runtime](https://github.com/unocss/unocss/tree/main/packages/runtime) package.